Sivadithiyan/IrisRadiusDetection/README.md

           GitHub Repo was set up for view.
           Looking through online forums and research papers to find a better suiting algorithm to detect the radius of iris.
           Learning about Otzu algorithm, Flooding algorithm and Sobel Algortihm.

+10/03/22: Figured out the radius conversion
+          Need to check whether the results are accourate or not Image processing needs some fine tuning